cdddg/py-clean-arch/README.md

 ### Additional Features and Patterns in This Project

-Apart from being based on Uncle Bob's Clean Architecture, this project also incorporates the following features and patterns:
+Apart from following Uncle Bob's Clean Architecture, this project also incorporates:

 - **Unit of Work Pattern**: Ensures that all work is completed as a single unit for every transactional operation. [^2]
 - **Dependency Injection Pattern**: Helps in reducing direct dependencies between codes, increasing the testability and flexibility of modules. [^3]